Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Introduction

-Our results exhibit the large discrepancy between the identical case and nonidentical case in both contiguous and noncontiguous settings.
-In addition, all the algorithms given in this work are computationally efficient.
+Our results exhibit a large discrepancy between the identical and nonidentical cases in both contiguous and noncontiguous settings.
+In addition, all the algorithms given in this paper can be implemented in polynomial time.